 At age 13, Faganel won his first competition; he received first prize in the international competition Alpe Adria "Alfredo Marcosig" in Italy at age 15.
 In addition to winning three other international competitions, including the International Cello Competition “Antonio Janigro” in Croatia, he won the American String Teacher’s Association Competition in California and the Slovenian National Competition as a soloist and with piano trio.
 In 1997 he was named “Young Musician of the Year“ in Slovenia.
 The following year he won a national competition to represent Slovenia at the European Broadcasting Union - Eurovision Competition in Lisbon, Portugal.

 In 2006, Faganel began researching, cataloging, performing, and recording music for cello by Slovenian composers.
 He has completed two of the five planned CDs published by Astrum.
 The project has been supported by the Slovenian government and UNC.
-He has also done live broadcasts and archival recordings for National Radio Slovenia, Holland Radio, Classical KUSC in Los Angeles, and KBAQ in Phoenix, and CPR Classical in Colorado.
+He has also done live broadcasts and archival recordings for National Radio Slovenia, Holland Radio, Classical KUSC in Los Angeles, KBAQ in Phoenix, and CPR Classical in Colorado.